coder/docs/setup/upgrade/considerations.md

 - Coder supports the use of Markdown formatting in system and service banners.
   Coder now renders the Markdown content in existing banners, instead of displaying the raw Markdown syntax.

-Furthermore, users who have enabled the beta version via feature flag will need to re-enable this; Coder won't auto-apply the theme.
+- Coder has made the dark theme generally available.
+Users who have enabled the beta version via feature flag will need to re-enable this; Coder won't auto-apply the theme.